funvill/funvill.github.io/_posts/2013-09-10-getting-started-with-your-raspberry-pi.md

 ---
-layout: post
+layout: single
 title: Getting started with your Raspberry PI
 date: 2013-09-10 22:20
-author: funvill
-comments: true
-categories: [Raspberry PI]
+categories: blog, [Raspberry PI]
 ---
 The Raspberry Pi is a credit-card-sized single-board computer developed in the UK by the Raspberry Pi Foundation with the intention of promoting the teaching of basic computer science in schools